TomLorenz-WebApplications/Fooder-App/README.md

 * Create a Account
 * Log-In to Account
 * Create a recipe
-* Show and save/like recipes
+* Show, save and like recipes
 * Print shopping list based on recipe(s)
 * Comment on and rate a recipe
 * Edit your own recipes
 * Edit your own shopping-list
 * Combine recipes to menus
+* Show, save and like menus